MichaelZhangGuanXong/RestaurantApp/README.md

 # RestaurantApp
-A example code for restful API to book/lookup reservation by using mu-server dependency
+An example code for restful API to book/lookup reservation by using mu-server dependency

+Plan to use H2 as in-memory DB for testing, but so far H2 has conflict with mu server in default, need to find how to make it work.

 2 API's can run: Http get to lookup restaurant reservations by day; Http post to book a reservation